andex23/andex23/README.md

-- 👋 Hi, I’m @andex23
+- 👋 Hi, I’m Dru
-- 👀 I’m interested in ... web development
+- 👀 a Software Engineer
-- 🌱 I’m currently relearning ...
-JavaScript
-- 💞️ I’m looking to collaborate on ...projects and lessons
+💙Let's work💙

 <!---
 andex23/andex23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.